I often wonder about the word, “Need,” as it applies to working on horse teeth.

 The word, “Need” means: “To require something because it is essential, or very important.”
 So, it seems that, at this point in time, it’s common knowledge* that horses need to have their teeth ground down at some point in their lives (this has not always been so – read on).
 In common parlance, this would be called “teeth floating,” with the “floating” part of the term meaning, “To make level and smooth,” like workers do when they lay cement.

 IMPORTANT ASIDE: Tooth floating has served as a reasonably useful term for a long time, and the definition of “floating,” though somewhat obscure, it apt.
-However, some folks now describe the process as “occlusal equilibration,” which, to me, is mostly a way to make a relatively mundane task sound exotic and important.
-This is especially so because there aren’t any standard measurements that allow for individuals to agree on when this mythical state of equilibration has been reached.
+However, some folks may describe the process as “occlusal equilibration,” which, to me, is mostly a way to make a relatively mundane task sound exotic and important: sort of like describing someone who cleans as floor as a “sanitation engineer” or something.
+Furthermore, there aren’t any standard measurements that allow for individuals to agree on when this mythical state of equilibration has been reached.
 So, if someone tells you that he or she has just “equilibrated” your horse’s mouth, it’s probably so, at least in his or her mind, but not necessarily in the mind of the next equilibrator, who may have something else in mind.
-Who knows what the horse thinks.
+The horse, as always, even when confronted with complete nonsense, stands silent.

 QUESTION #1 – Let’s briefly talk about the “Why” that is, “Why Does Someone Think that My Horse Need to Get His Teeth Floated?”
 It’s not like people need to drive to the dentist a couple of times a year to get their teeth ground down.
 Why horses?